FaserF/ha-db_infoscreen/README.md

 }
 ```

+### Lovelace Custom Cards
+There are some lovelace custom cards, which bringt you a better overview on your dashboard.
+Be sure to check them out.

+#### ha-departureCard
+Check out the card [here](https://github.com/BagelBeef/ha-departureCard/).

+#### ha-public-transport-connection-card
+This is currently Work-in-Progress by the maintainer, more informations are [here](https://github.com/silviokennecke/ha-public-transport-connection-card/issues/22).

 ## Bug reporting
 Open an issue over at [github issues](https://github.com/FaserF/ha-db_infoscreen/issues).
 Please prefer sending over a log with debugging enabled.